 As the incentive is rapidly reducing year after year, if you buy a cheap solar system that is dead in a few years, the incentive might be gone when you next need to upgrade or replace your system.

 The well-known, international manufacturing company produce high-quality panels that are designed and extensively tested to last.
-LG is also highly equipped and experienced to manage a smooth support process if a fault or issue is to arise.
+REC is also highly equipped and experienced to manage a smooth support process if a fault or issue is to arise.

 The same applies to the inverter manufacturers we have recommended – so at SolarWide we trust our reliable suppliers will get your renewable energy system up and running for you as soon as possible with minimal, out of the pocket expenses.